top of page

 Recognising ADHD in adulthood

-External events such as difficult life events, trauma, grief, times of transition can all intensify ADHD symptoms.
+External factors such as difficult life events, trauma, grief, times of transition, such as becoming a parent can all intensify ADHD symptoms.
 It is common therefore that these times can be the catalyst for seeking out an ADHD assessment in adulthood.
 There is a strong genetic link with ADHD.
-It is common therefore for adults to reflect on whether they may have ADHD, if a child or another family member receives a diagnosis too.
+So it is also common for adults to reflect on whether they may have ADHD, if a child or another family member receives a diagnosis.

 For women with ADHD, executive dysfunction often intensifies at times of their life when their hormones significantly change, i.e. in adolescence, in pregnancy, after having a baby, when returning to work after maternity leave; and/or in the peri menopause.
-Consequently, these are common times when a woman may start to question if she has ADHD too.
+Consequently, these are common times when a woman may start to question if she has ADHD.
+Undiagnosed ADHD symptoms postnatally are also commonly misdiagnosed as postnatal depression and/or postnatal anxiety.

 Infertility Business Support_edited.jpg